Valiant Comics: DMG Entertainment

 On October 24, 2018, Valiant announced it had hired former intern Oliver Taylor as International Licensing Coordinator.
 On October 31, 2018, Valiant announced it had promoted Julia Walchuk to Sales and Live Events Manager.
 On December 9, 2018, Valiant announced it had promoted Matthew Klein to Vice President of Sales and Marketing.
 On December 11, 2018, it was announced that Joe Illidge had left the company and that Robert Meyers had been promoted to Senior Editorial Director.

 On December 12, 2018, Valiant announced its "Breakthrough" lineup of first issues launching in 2019.
 The four titles include the previously announced The Life and Death of Toyo Harada, written by Joshua Dysart and drawn by various artists launching in March; Punk Mambo, a five-issue limited series written by Cullen Bunn and drawn by Adam Gorham launching in April; Fallen World, a five-issue event series written by Dan Abnett and drawn by Adam Pollina featuring the character Rai launching in May; and Killers, written by B. Clay Moore and drawn by Fernando Dagnino launching in July.
 Two days later, the company announced it had hired Editorial intern Drew Baumgartner as Assistant Editor and Zane Warman as Domestic Licensing Coordinator.

 On January 7, 2019, Valiant announced it had hired former JHU Comic Books manager Dani Ward as its Sales Manager.
 On January 9, 2019, Valiant announced it had hired former Marvel assistant editor Heather Antos as an editor.
 The following month Valiant announced an ongoing Psi Lords series written by Fred Van Lente and drawn by Renato Guedes that will launch in July 2019.
 This would be followed in subsequent months by announcements of new series.
-On March 14 Valiant announced a new Bloodshot ongoing series would launch in September 2019, written by Tim Seely and drawn by Brett Booth.
-The series will launch with a one-shot written by Seely which will be released on May 4, 2019 as part of Free Comic Book Day.
+On March 14 Valiant announced a new Bloodshot ongoing series would launch in September 2019, written by Tim Seeley and drawn by Brett Booth.
+The series would launch with a one-shot written by Seeley which will be released on May 4, 2019 as part of Free Comic Book Day.
 The first three issues will be collected and released as a trade paperback in December to coincide with the release of the Bloodshot movie on February 21, 2020.
 On April 17 editor Heather Antos announced on Twitter that a new X-O Manowar ongoing series would launch in November 2019, written by Dennis Hopeless and drawn by Emilio Laiso.
-On July 11 a four-issue mini-Ninjak series was scheduled to debut that October, written by Cullen Bunn and drawn by Ramon F. Bachs.
+On July 11 it was announced that a four-issue Ninjak miniseries written by Cullen Bunn and drawn by Ramon F. Bachs would debut that October.